Her Campus Logo Her Campus Logo

 Want to keep up with HCBU?
 Make sure to like us on Facebook, follow us on Instagram, check out our Pinterest board, watch us on TikTok, and read our latest Tweets!

-Deanna Soukhaseum is a weekly writer for the Her Campus at BU chapter and a sophomore studying Business Administration at Boston University.
-She enjoys writing about a range of topics, including fashion, entertainment, etc. Outside of Her Campus, Deanna is also a features writer for the Daily Free Press and a writer for the wellness section at the BU Buzz.
-Additionally, she is part of the Finance and Investment Club where she is a junior analyst.
+Deanna Soukhaseum is a weekly writer for the Her Campus at BU chapter studying Finance and Business Analytics at Boston University.
+She enjoys writing about a range of topics, including fashion, entertainment, etc. Outside of Her Campus, Deanna is also a features writer for the Daily Free Press, a writer for the wellness section at the BU Buzz, and a member of the Finance and Investment Club.
 In her free time, Deanna enjoys reading and exploring the city of Boston.
 She is passionate about music and loves to watch movies of any kind, ranging from horror to rom-coms.